lfritz/notes/a-philosophy-of-software-design.md

 A red flag here are pass-through methods, which are methods that do nothing except pass their arguments to another method.
 The decorator (or wrapper) design pattern can also be a sign of interface duplication across layers.

+## Chapter 8: Pull Complexity Downward

+When developing a module, it is often tempting to punt complexity to users of the module.
+If you're not sure how to deal with come condition, just throw an exception; if you don't know which policy will work best, just define some configuration parameters and let the user set them.
+This is usually the wrong thing to do: most modules have more users than developers, so it's better for developers to deal with an issue once.
+Another way to look at it is taht it's more important for a module to have a simple interface than a simple implementation.

+You can take this too far, though, and increase overall system complexity.
+Pulling complexity down makes the most sense if (a) the complexity being pulled down is closely related to the module's existing functionality, (b) pulling the complexity down will result in simplifications elsewhere in the application, and (c) pulling the complexity down simplifies the module's interface.

+## Chapter 9: Better Together or Better Apart?

+One of the most fundamental questions in software design is: given two pieces of functionality, should they be implemented together in the same place, or should their implementations be separated?
+This applies at all levels in a system, from functions to classes to services.

+The goal is always to reduce the complexity of the sytem as a whole and improve its modularity.
+It might appear that the best weay to achieve this is to divide the system into a large nubmer of small
+components: the smaller the components, the simpler each component is likely to be.
+However, the act of subdividing also creates additional complexity that wasn't present before: more components means more interfaces and often additional code to manage the components, and it may separate pieces of code that are closely related.

+In general, pick the structure that results in the best information hiding, the fewest dependencies, and the deepest interfaces.
+Some guidelines are:

+* Combine components if they share information, e.g. both depend on a particular file format.
+* Combine components if they're used together, i.e. anyone using one is like to also use the other, and vice versa (it has to be bidirectional).
+* Bring modules together if the interface for the new module is simpler or easier to use than the original interfaces.
+This often happens when the original modules each implement part of the solution to a problem.
+* Separate general-purpose and special-purpose code.
+If a module contains a mechanism that can be used for several different purposes, then it should provide just that one general-purpose mechanism.
+* Each function should do one thing and do it completely.
+Splitting a function only makes sense if it results in cleaner abstractions overall.

+A red flag is if two pieces of code are physically separated, but each implementation can only be understood by looking at the other.